-The Board is responsible for the appointment and employment contract of the CEO.
+The Board is responsible for the appointment and regular assessment of the performance of the CEO.
 The CEO's role is to lead the organisation.
-He develops a business strategy in collaboration with the senior management team and implements it once it is approved by the Board.
+The CEO develops a business strategy in collaboration with the senior management team and implements it once it is approved by the Board.
 The CEO is also responsible for the culture of the organisation, for the employment of staff and for financial management and control.

 The Board determines the CEO's performance goals and remuneration on advice from the Human Resources and Remuneration Committee.
-His remuneration consists of a salary and an at-risk component.
-The amount of the latter is set by the Board on advice from the Committee, which assesses the CEO's performance against predetermined goals.
+The CEO's remuneration consists of a salary and an at-risk component.
+The amount of the latter is set by the Board on advice from the Human Resources and Remuneration Committee, which assesses the CEO's performance against predetermined goals.